Sustainability policy EValuation Capital Management

 The Fund Manager is aware of the challenges of tomorrow and will inform its unit holders about the impact of the EVMCGF.
 Only by measuring the tangible impact of the investments can it be demonstrated that positive improvements for people and the environment are actually being generated.
 The EVMCGF is committed to report on its impact.
 However, the EVMCGF is also aware of today’s limiting factor: the EVMCGF invests in small listed companies and for many of these small companies, the information available with regard to the SDG’s is currently still relatively limited.
 For these small companies often no sustainability index is available (as yet), which the EVMCGF can apply.
 Where there is a lack of data, the EVMCGF will use, among other things, annual reports, available reports from analysts, company visits and discussions with the company’s management to assess how and whether the company has contributed to the realization of the focus SDG’s of the EVMCGF.

-For the EV Smaller Companies Fund (‘EVSCF’), the Fund Manager does not take into account the EU ESG criteria and does not look at the main adverse effects (Principal Adverse Effects) of investment decisions on sustainability factors.
-At present, it is not yet sufficiently clear how the detailed requirements from the regulations can be fulfilled for the EVSCF.
-The explicit incorporation of sustainability factors into the investment policy of this fund takes more time, partly because of the specific character of the EVSCF (long/short).
+For the EV Smaller Companies Fund (‘EVSCF’), the Fund Manager does not take into account the EU ESG criteria and does not look at the main adverse effects (Principal Adverse Impacts) of investment decisions on sustainability factors.

 Appendix 1: Exclusion list EValuation Capital Management